nehasingh7156/Neha_Singh_Analyzing-Crop-Production-Trends-in-Indian-States/README.md

 # Neha_Singh_Analyzing-Crop-Production-Trends-in-Indian-States
-This project analyzes crop production data to uncover patterns, highlight top and low-yield crops, study variability, and predict future growth.
-Using Python, SQL, and Tableau for data cleaning, analysis, and visualization, it provides actionable insights to support data-driven decisions in agriculture.
+This project analyzes crop production trends using Python, exploring patterns across years, states, and crop categories.
+It provides insights into agricultural productivity, visualizations for better understanding, and data-driven observations that can help in decision-making.